DoggySmooth/smaef/README.md

 	Displaying analisis in an easy to read format displaying the malicious behaviour of classes, packages or methods with an description.

+	4.Merging

+	Merging of generated XML files from plims together in an unique file.

 ____________

 Architecture:
 ___________

-The main file JARO is using XML format, from which is generated all the files described in "Features".
+The main file SMAEF is using is the XML format, from which is generated all the files described in "Features".
 As XML is a verbose and annoying language, we use a python library to generate the XML: PLIM.

 PLIM -> XML <-> JSON -> HTML